 And believe it or not, if you’re not a fan of your hairline, there are both temporary and permanent ways you can alter its appearance.
 Read on as we go over the most common types of hairlines for women and discuss options for changing them.

-Widow’s Peak – This V-shaped hairline may be inherited but also can be the result of a rare genetic disorder such as frontonasal dysplasia, characterized by abnormal development of the head and face before birth.
+This V-shaped hairline may be inherited but also can be the result of a rare genetic disorder such as frontonasal dysplasia1, characterized by abnormal development of the head and face before birth.
 A widow’s peak may become more or less prominent with age.

 Can I change my Hairline?

-Looks studio specializes in designing hair lines and our Surgeons are more of an artist and less of Surgeon, they design your hairline the way you want, and experience a life-changing consultation with us to understand what hairline suits you.
+Looks Studio specializes in designing hair lines and our Surgeons are more of an artist and less of a Surgeon, they design your hairline the way you want and experience a life-changing consultation with us to understand what hairline suits you.